randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Turn Super Sonic requires 2,4,5,6 in the Level Select Sound Test and pressing B+A or C+A at roughly the same time from the ground.

 -Sonic and Tails both have no roll-lock.
+Obj Status check changed to 3 which is seemingly not used so it always passes

 -Sonic's Y-velocity cap when rolling is removed, potentially making him go higher than before